Agoric/documentation/main/zoe/guide/contracts/second-price-auction.md

 She can put up something at auction by first escrowing it with Zoe.
-In order to escrow something with Zoe, she needs to provide a payment for what she wants to put up at auction, and she needs to decide the keywords of her `proposal`.
-The `proposal` will be enforced by Zoe and will protect Alice from misbehavior by the smart contract and other participants. `want` and `give` are used to enforce offer safety, and `exit` is used to enforce payout liveness.
+In order to escrow something with Zoe, she needs to provide a payment for what she wants to put up at auction, and she needs to make a `proposal`.
+The `proposal` will be enforced by Zoe and will protect Alice from misbehavior by the smart contract and other participants.
+`want` and `give` are used to enforce offer safety, and `exit` is used to enforce payout liveness.
+If no `exit` rule is given, as in this example, the default (`{ onDemand: null }`) is used.

 ```js
 const aliceProposal = harden({